Right Arrow

 • Disaster recovery: Built-in backup and redundancy

-Many organizations implement hybrid architectures combining edge processing for immediate detection with cloud analytics for reporting and optimization.
+Many organizations implement hybrid architectures combining edge processing for on-the-spot detection with cloud analytics for reporting and optimization.

 Network security and data privacy